FYSETC/FYSETC-Cheetah-v2/README.md

 ### 5.1 Marlin

 Follow the steps below to compile the firmware yourself.
-More information [here](https://marlinfw.org/docs/basics/auto_build_marlin.html).
+You can learn more on Marlin official website [here](https://marlinfw.org/docs/basics/auto_build_marlin.html).

 #### 5.1.1 Download Vscode + platformio

 To compile the firmware , you need to install Visual Studio Code and the platformio pulg-in.

-#### 5.1.2 Firmware config
+#### 5.1.2 Config firmware

+##### Step 1: Get marlin code

-You have two code source choices
+You have two choices to get Marlin code.

-##### Source 1
+Choice 1

-You can get Marlin code is in the `firmware/Marlin` folder in this repository [github](https://github.com/FYSETC/FYSETC-Cheetah-v2/tree/main/firmware/Marlin) or [gitee](https://gitee.com/fysetc/FYSETC-Cheetah-v2/tree/main/firmware/Marlin).
+You can get Marlin code in the `firmware/Marlin` folder in this repository ( [github](https://github.com/FYSETC/FYSETC-Cheetah-v2/tree/main/firmware/Marlin) [gitee](https://gitee.com/fysetc/FYSETC-Cheetah-v2/tree/main/firmware/Marlin) ).

-##### Source 2
+Choice 2

-Also you can get upstream branch from [github](https://github.com/MarlinFirmware/Marlin) or [gitee](https://gitee.com/fysetc/Marlin) (You'd better use the bugfix-2.0.x version as i just make [PR](https://github.com/MarlinFirmware/Marlin/pull/23104)  2021/10/10, so Marlin group may not integrate the code in formal version).
-Remember to change `default_envs` in `platformio.ini` file.
+Also you can get upstream Marlin official branch from [github](https://github.com/MarlinFirmware/Marlin) or [gitee](https://gitee.com/fysetc/Marlin).

+##### Step 2: Change motherboard related configurations.

+In marlin firmware you have downloaded, you should find `platformio.ini` , `configuration.h` and `configuration_adv.h` file.

+1. First we need to change `default_envs` in `platformio.ini` file.

 ```
 default_envs = FYSETC_CHEETAH_V20
 ```

-And change `MOTHERBOARD` define according to your cheetah board version in `Configuration.h`
+2. Change `MOTHERBOARD` define in `Configuration.h`

 ```
 #define MOTHERBOARD BOARD_FYSETC_CHEETAH_V20
 ```

-And serial port
+3. Change Serial port define in `Configuration.h`

 ```
 #define SERIAL_PORT -1
 #define BAUDRATE 115200
 ```

-##### Change configuration
+##### Step 3: Change other configurations

-You need to modify your `configuration.h` and `configuration_adv.h` according to your machine.
-Then you can compile the firmware.
+Except the motherboard related configurations, you still need to set like machine size and print speed and others configurations in `configuration.h`, and `configuration_adv.h`.
+And you can find machine related example configurations on Marlin github [here](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples) which you can refer to.

 #### 5.1.3 Compile the firmware

+Once you finish setting the firmware, we can try to compile the firmware.
 Open Vscode and open platformio main page and click the "Open Project" button , and direct to the folder where you put your firmware.

 ![1561099422559](images/f1.png)